femtography/kg_femtography_2022/README.md

 # Jeffrey Soto Kargo Software Engineer Intern Assessment

-I first completed the task in python as I had no experience with Go and that helped me "translate" it from Python to Go.
+I first completed the task in Python as I had no experience with Go and that helped me "translate" it from Python to Go.